Your clinical reasoning is only as good as the information that you feed it!

 For vague replies, here’s the scenario

-- Physio: How does it feel when walking down stairs?
+- Physio: How does your knee feel when walking down stairs?

 - Patient: it’s kinda different…